 May train others in phlebotomy skills.

-Ensures specimens are acceptable for testing including properly identified.
+Ensures specimens are acceptable for testing including proper labeling techniques.

 Processes specimens prior to testing or sending to reference labs.

-Performs daily quality control, troubleshooting, and equipment maintenance.
+Performs daily quality control, troubleshooting and equipment maintenance, as needed.

 Monitors inventory, ordering and restocking supplies.

 Prioritizes assigned work.

 Transports blood and body fluid under proper conditions and in a timely and safe manner.

 Seeks assistance appropriately for problem or unusual situations.

 Accurately enters order and collection information into LIS and subsystems.